Train traffic around Amsterdam flat again, fault returns

 stationary trains

 Several passengers announced on Twitter earlier in the evening that they have been on stationary trains for a long time.
 A ProRail spokesman said it was not known exactly how the fault happened.
-Nearby stations such as Wisp and Haarlem were also affected by the outage.
+Nearby stations such as Wiesp and Haarlem are also affected by the outage.

 Prorail is investigating the cause of the fault.
 A spokesperson explained, “Our staff can no longer use the existing systems.
 There is so much train traffic in the Amsterdam area that we really need those systems to operate our trains safely.”